 Bought me a diamond ring for Christmas

 How I Hate to See Christmas Come Around - Jimmy Whitherspoon (1947)

 Great blues shouter Jimmy Witherspoon cut this tragic Christmas song in 1947.
 If you think Christmas is stressful for you, just wait until you hear his story.
 Jimmy spends the season at the loan company and the pawn shop instead of fighting crowds at the mall.

 Santa may have brought you some stars for your shoes

 Santa Claus go Straight to the Ghetto - James Brown (1968)

-What sets James Browns' Christmas music apart from the rest is their good humor.
+What sets James Browns' Christmas song apart from the rest is its good humor.
 In this funky song Brown beseeches Santa not to forget the needy residents of the ghetto.
 It's not exactly "Jingle Bells," but it's a joyful little song with a positive message.

 Santa Claus, the soul brothers need you so

 Santa Claus, tell them James Brown sent you"

 I had fun creating this short respite from the usual holiday melodies, I hope you had fun reading and listening, and that you don't have the Christmas Blues.
 Merry Christmas!